Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies: Dynamics of individual robots

-Experimentally measured angular velocities $\omega_i$ of seven Type-I Swarmodroids at different PWM levels are shown in Fig.~\ref{fig:Individual_dynamics}(c).
-It is seen that the velocities grow monotonically for all considered robots upon increasing the PWM rate.
-However, some dispersion of angular velocity values is observed at low ${\rm PWM=10}\%$ and ${\rm PWM}=20\%$, which becomes considerable for larger PWM values.
-Figure~\ref{fig:Individual_dynamics}(e) demonstrates velocities $v_i$ of seven Type-II Swarmodroids in the same manner.
-Similar to the self-rotating robots of Fig.~\ref{fig:Individual_dynamics}(c), self-propelled ones demonstrate a monotonic growth of velocities with increasing PWM level.
-The velocities $v_i$ and angular velocities $\omega_i$ for ${\rm PWM}=20\%$ are shown in Figure~\ref{fig:Individual_dynamics}(d,f), respectively, to illustrate the stability of these parameters.
-The maximal linear velocity error after averaging over five different realizations is about $\pm 2.5$~cm/s, while the maximal deviation from the mean angular velocity is about $\pm 1.5$ revolutions per second.
+The angular velocities $\omega_i$ of seven Type-I Swarmodroids experimentally measured at different PWM levels are shown in Fig.~\ref{fig:Individual_dynamics}(c).
+It is seen that the velocities grow monotonically for all considered robots upon increasing the PWM duty cycle.
+However, a certain degree of dispersion of the angular velocity values is observed at low ${\rm PWM=10}\%$ and $\mathrm{PWM}=20\%$, which becomes considerable for larger PWM values.
+Figure~\ref{fig:Individual_dynamics}(e) demonstrates velocities $v_i$ of seven Type-II Swarmodroids in a similar fashion.
+Similarly to the self-rotating robots shown in Fig.~\ref{fig:Individual_dynamics}(c), self-propelled ones demonstrate monotonic growth of velocities with increasing the PWM level.
+The velocities $v_i$ and the angular velocities $\omega_i$ for $\mathrm{PWM}=20\%$ are shown in Figure~\ref{fig:Individual_dynamics}(d,f), respectively, to illustrate the stability of these parameters. {The maximum linear velocity fluctuation after averaging over five different realizations is approximately $\pm 2.5$~cm/s, while the maximum deviation from the mean angular velocity is approximately $\pm 1.5$ revolutions per second.}